Nikodemsky/blank-wptheme/README.md

 https://splidejs.com/ - even tho it's abandoned, still works properly on most of the scenarios, bug-free.
 Not really fan of Embla or Glide and Blaze is abandonware too.

 ### utilities.css: CF7 fix
-Spinner is messing up the margins for the submit button styling and :disabled is pretty much self-explanatory
+Spinner is messing up the margins for the submit button styling and :disabled is pretty much self-explanatory.

 ### utilities.css: Normalization fixes?
 * Custom fixes for normalization, that are not so much needed.